Opetushallitus/compleap/README.md

 ## Bug reports

-The existing bug reports can be viewed and new bug reports can be filed at the [GitHub Issues](https://github.com/Opetushallitus/compleap/issues).
+The existing bug reports (if any) can be viewed and new bug reports can be filed at the [GitHub Issues](https://github.com/Opetushallitus/compleap/issues).

 ## Technologies and development tools